 To ensure you can fully participate in our interactive sessions and hands-on workshops, please review the following technical requirements:

-• Bring Your Own Device (BYOD): All participants are required to bring their own laptop.
+• Bring your own device (BYOD): All participants are required to bring their own laptop.
 Our workshops are designed for desktop operating systems to ensure all software and tools function correctly.

-• iPad Notice: Please note that iPads will not be provided, and many session tools are not fully compatible with mobile or tablet interfaces.
+• iPad notice: Please note that iPads will not be provided, and many session tools are not fully compatible with mobile or tablet interfaces.
 A laptop is essential for the best experience.

-• Mac Users & Connectivity: If you are using a MacBook, please remember to bring a USB-C to USB Adapter or a multi-port hub.
+• Mac users & connectivity: If you are using a MacBook, please remember to bring a USB-C to USB adapter or a multi-port hub.
 This is necessary for connecting to shared hardware or transferring files during specific breakout sessions.

-• Power & Charging: To keep you powered up throughout the day, charging stations will be located at every table.
+• Power & charging: To keep you powered up throughout the day, charging stations will be located at every table.
 Please remember to bring your own power cables and adapters so you can stay connected right from your seat.

-Contact Information
+Contact Us

 Do you have a question about our upcoming conference?
 Whether you need help with registration, information on our speakers, or details about the event schedule, our team is here to assist.
 Reach out and let’s make this our best conference yet!
 Email us at [email protected].